Erhannis/kicad_dependencies/README.txt

 In KiCAD, ensure your project has 4 layers (MAYBE you can get it to work otherwise) then copy the corresponding chunk of PCB you want.
 THEN "update pcb from schematic", to ensure everything synced up.

+IF YOU ADD A MODULE, or rename a reference, you may need to run the vscode js script (see the nur::script extension) to get the refs to copy right.

 So far these things are like, MIT or CERN OHL v2 P (even if I've had to find a second source for the same decisions in a few places).

 Note that I haven't yet physically tested these, personally; as of Aug 12 some boards are being manufactured and shipped to me.
 Fingers crossed.